 - Topdressing (rocks, pebbles, marbles, sand)

-3. Pour soil into the container and place plant in soil.
+3. Pour the soil into the container and place the plant in the soil.
 Make sure the plant is above the rim of the container.
-If the soil is too far below the rim of the pot, and the plant sits low, water can pool in the pot and rot the leaves of the plant, causing problems for the whole plant.
+If the soil is too far below the pot’s edge, and the plant sits low, water can pool in the pot and rot the leaves, causing problems for the whole plant.
 The crown of the succulent (where roots and leaves meet) should be high.

 4. Succulents grow slowly, so how much space you give them is up to you.
-They can be planted tightly, or leave space for growth.
+They can be planted tightly or leave room for growth.
 The closer, the more dramatic the display.
-Planting tight makes watering harder, but it is truly personal preference.
+Planting tightly makes watering harder, but it is truly a personal preference.
 How far to space if you aren’t packing them tightly?
-About a 1/2″ to an 1″ apart.
+About a 1/2″ to a 1″ apart.

 5. Design like any other container.
-Succulents, because they come in so many colors, textures, sizes and shapes make this an easy design for beginners.
-You’ve heard it before, but the cliche remains when designing any container: Use a thriller (dramatic, taller plant as a focal point like pencil plant), a filler (small, more voluminous plant like echeveria), and a spiller (string of pearls).
+You’ve heard it before, but the cliche remains when designing any container: Use a thriller (dramatic, taller plant as a focal point like a pencil plant), a filler (small, more voluminous plant like echeveria), and a spiller (string of pearls).
+Because they come in many colors, textures, sizes, and shapes, succulents make this an easy design for beginners.

-6. Finish off with sand, pebbles or marbles.
-Water only when top 2″ of soil is dry.
-And put in a sunny spot.
+6. Finish off with sand, pebbles, or marbles.
+Water only when the top 2″ of soil is dry.
+And put it in a sunny spot.
 Succulents love sunshine.

 BB Barns serves all of Western North Carolina, upstate South Carolina, and Tennessee.